RiyadhKh4n/CoinFrog/TESTING.md

             print("----------------------------------------------------------")
 ```

-By returning 'text' this can then be stored in a variable in setup.py which can then be passed to display_coin_data(ticker) which will now have ticker and data as parameters.
+By returning `text` this can then be stored in a variable in setup.py which can then be passed to `display_coin_data(ticker)` which will now have ticker and data as parameters.
 As I am able to ensure the data the user wants to view matches the JSON format, this can be passed to the function instead of 'price' which was hard coded to only get the price of the coin.
-This way the user is now able to view all data in 'answers' where the one function (display_coin_data(ticker, data)) will print whatever the user wants to see.
+This way the user is now able to view all data in `answers` where the one function `display_coin_data(ticker, data)` will print whatever the user wants to see.
 The updated function is below:

 ```